 Information About SSA's Hearings and Appeals Operations

 OHO directs a nationwide field organization of administrative law judges (ALJ) who conduct impartial "de novo" hearings and make decisions on appealed determinations involving retirement, survivors, disability insurance and supplemental security income benefits.
-Through the Appeals Council, OARO reviews ALJ decisions on appeal by claimants, or on its own motion, and processes cases appealed to federal court.
+Through its Appeals Council, OARO reviews ALJ decisions on appeal by claimants, or on its own motion, and processes cases appealed to federal court.
 The Deputy Commissioners for OHO and OARO are the agency officials responsible for administration of this enormous adjudicative system.

 OHO and OARO have two case processing/adjudication components, also located in Falls Church, Virginia - the Office of the Chief Administrative Law Judge and the Office of Appellate Operations.